racia/research-project/settings/running_experiments.md

 Instruction:

 0. log into the cluster
-1. make sure that all of your current work is saved and commited to your branch
+1. make sure that all of your current work there is saved and commited to your branch, so you are not adding any code on top of the current version
 2. `git fetch`
 3. `git checkout baseline-run`
 4. `git pull`